0x67757300/uHTTP/README.md

 ### Why

-- Stupid simple, seriously there are maybe 15 lines of "real" code in it.
-No external dependencies.
+- Stupid simple, seriously there are maybe 15 lines of "real" code in it. _No external dependencies._
 - Extremely modular, entire extensions can just follow the simple App pattern.
-- Very flexible, `Response(Exception)`.
+- Very flexible, because of decisions like being able to raise Responses.
 - Quite fast, because it doesn't do much.
 - Great learning device.